mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/index.md

 - {{WebExtAPIRef("declarativeNetRequest.ResourceType")}}
   - : The resource type of a request.
 - {{WebExtAPIRef("declarativeNetRequest.Rule")}}
-  - : An object containing details of a dynamic rule.
+  - : An object containing details of a rule.
 - {{WebExtAPIRef("declarativeNetRequest.RuleAction")}}
   - : An object defining the action to take if a rule is matched.
 - {{WebExtAPIRef("declarativeNetRequest.RuleCondition")}}